Doctorate in Clinical Psychology Programme

 Candidates for whom English is not their first language will be required to provide proof that they possess an adequate level of English competence.
 This should be an IELTS test taken no more than a year prior to the application date, with a minimum score of 7.0 with at least 6.5 in each element.
 Grade C or above in GCSE English would also be considered adequate as would completion of a degree in an English-speaking country studied for a period of at least three years.

 Our programme will ensure that admissions processes are undertaken in compliance with the Equality Duty (including those laid out in the Equality Act).
 We are committed to making our programme and profession more inclusive and diverse and we encourage applications from candidates from BAME backgrounds, mature or second career applicants, candidates with a disability, and other groups which are currently under-represented in clinical psychology.
-We intend to use contextual information throughout our selection process as part of our commitment to inclusivity and equal opportunities.
-Further information on this will be available on our website from September 2020.

 Our programme will make all reasonable adjustments to meet the needs of interview candidates and trainees with disabilities and there is a disability lead on our programme team who works to support the individual trainee to ensure that all reasonable adjustments are made throughout training.